Delve.ai

 Asking the right questions will filter the users and help identify the ideal users, which is essential for creating accurate B2B buyer personas.
 It tells us what the customer goals, behavior, demographics, and challenges are.
 These help in planning marketing campaigns that can yield a high return on investment.

-Having a set of questions as a template will help you identify the needs and goals of your target buyers.
+Having a set of questions will help you identify the needs and goals of your target buyers.
 Here are some questions to consider while creating a B2B buyer persona.
+Once you have the answers, you can easily download a free buyer persona template online and fill it out.

 • What is their job title?